AudioBible/AudioBible/README.md

 - [What Must I Do To Be Saved?
 (Pastor Charles Lawson)](https://www.youtube.com/watch?v=EDOeS0fNIJc)
 - [http://pastorcharleslawson.org/](http://pastorcharleslawson.org/)

+# Why?
+Because God can speak through people!
+It is as it was!

 # Install On Mac

     brew install python libxml2                                 # install dependencies